dbmarch/howTo/configure_Pi_for_MQTT_and_AP.md

 # Setting up the PI:

-Instructions to setup the PI to run the MQTT client in python talking to the Mosquitto broker.
-You can control the train by publishing MQTT commands.
+Instructions to setup the Raspberry PI to host a MQTT broker and setup a wireless AP with DHCP server and NAT.
+NAT is only needed if you want to be able to plug your Raspberry PI into a LAN and route traffic between the 2 networks.

 Load Raspian
  Update it: